Indian Uprising of 1763

 Indians defeated at Battle of Bushy Run - August 5, 1763

-When Colonel Bouquet and his troops entered Fort Pitt on August 20, 1763, the Siege of Pittsborough was officially lifted.
-The victory was celebrated throughout the British colonies.
+Colonel Bouquet's triumph, and the lifting of the Siege of Pittsborough, was celebrated throughout the British colonies.
 Church bells rang all through the night in Philadelphia, and the occasion was praised by King George III.

 Hostilities in the Northwest continued until October, 1764 when a force of 1150 Pennsylvania militiamen under Colonel Bouquet, now the commander of Fort Pitt, cornered the remaining rebellious tribes in the Ohio Country.
 After meeting with leaders of the Delaware, Seneca and Shawnee tribes, a peace treaty was signed.